reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 <Solution>

-Add a ref to the input, and call `focus()` on the DOM node to focus it:
+Add a ref to the input, and call `focus()` on the DOM node to focus it

 <Sandpack>